-The "Moundbuilder Myth" helped create American archaeology
+2. The "Moundbuilder Myth" helped create American archaeology

-The idea that Native Americans had exterminated a once-powerful race was used to justify policies such as Andrew Jackson’s “Indian Removal Act.”
-The same pseudo-archaeological legacy can be seen in ancient alien theories, which are still often used to appropriate the accomplishments of native people.
+As well as having no basis in evidence, these beliefs proved dangerous to Native Americans.
+In fact, the idea that Native Americans had exterminated a once-powerful race was used by Andrew Jackson to justify racial policies such as the Indian Removal Act.
+The same pseudo-archaeological beliefs are evident today in ancient alien theories, which continue to discount the amazing accomplishments of native people.

 West Virginia featured prominently in these early works, and its rich archaeological heritage still has much to contribute to American archaeology.

-Moundbuilders loved to use exotic materials like copper and mica
+3. Moundbuilders loved to use exotic materials like copper and mica

-When early archaeologists opened up some mounds, they found amazing artwork and rare materials inside.
+When early archaeologists opened some mounds, they found amazing artwork and rare materials inside.
 Both the Adena and Hopewell cultures are known for their statuettes, copper jewelry, elaborate pottery, and delicate mica cutouts.